sarath-pro/bot-ai/README.md

 # Bot AI application

-An application to simulate the chat with AI, works on predifined questions
+An application to simulate the chat with AI, works on predefined questions